-The Vice Chancellor rents a house from the University with 4 years remaining on the tenancy agreement.
+The Vice Chancellor rented a house from the University for the period 1 August 2018 - 30 April 2019.
 The rent is set on an arms length basis, at full market value.
-The rent charged in 2017/18 was £10,292 including utilities.
+The rent charged in 2018/19 was £7,864 (2017/18 £10,292) including utilities.

 The University has a wholly owned subsidiary, Newman Firmtrust Limited.
-The principal activity of Newman Firmtrust Limited in the period 1^{st} August $2017 - 31^{st}$ July 2018 is the construction of a hall of residence and a building extension on behalf of Newman University.
+The principal activity of Newman Firmtrust Limited in the period $1^{\rm st}$ August $2018-31^{\rm st}$ July 2019 is the construction of a hall of residence and a building extension on behalf of Newman University.
 As Newman Firmtrust Limited is a wholly owned subsidiary, the University have taken the exemption under FRS102 section 33.1A not to disclose transactions between the two entities.